p2panda/aquadoggo/README.md

 - **Capabilities:** Currently all data can be edited by any author who has access to the network.
 In many cases, permissions can be handled where needed on the client side (planned mid-2024).
 - **Privacy:** While node communication is encrypted with TLS the data stored on nodes itself is not.
 Integration of [MLS](https://p2panda.org/specification/encryption/) is underway but not complete yet.
 - **Deletion:** Network-wide purging of data is dependent on having a capabilities system already in place, so these two features will arrive together.
-- **Anonymity:** Networking exposes sensitive data about your used devices, we're waiting for [Arti](https://tpo.pages.torproject.net/core/arti/) supporting Onion Services to make this a configurable option.
+- **Anonymity:** Networking exposes sensitive data, we're waiting for [Arti](https://tpo.pages.torproject.net/core/arti/) supporting Onion Services to make this a configurable option.

 As well as these yet-to-be implemented features, there are also general networking concerns (exposing your IP address, sharing data with untrusted peers) that you should take into account when participating in any network, and particularily in peer-to-peer networks.